mohammed0x00/FunctionPlotter_task01/README.md

 }
 ```
 ##### Parsing Step:
-After validation, it will make and object of ==**ExpressionParser**== class.
+After validation, it will make and object of **ExpressionParser** class.
 The object parse the string and save it as a vector of nodes.
 Each node contains a type (constant, var, add, subtract, ...) and a value.
 The value represent the double-type number.
 This make the parsing operation to be done only one time.

 ```cpp
     // Enum that represent the type of the node (variable, constant, operation)